China slashes trade ties with North Korea

 - How a Pacific nuclear test might happen

-China and Russia had initially opposed a proposal from the United States to completely ban oil exports, but later agreed to the reduced measures.
+China and Russia had initially opposed a proposal from the US to completely ban oil exports, but later agreed to the reduced measures.

 North Korea has little energy production of its own, but does refine some petroleum products from crude oil it imports - which is not included in the new ban.

-The AFP news agency reports that petrol prices in Pyongyang have risen by about 20% in the past two months.
+Petrol prices in Pyongyang have risen by about 20% in the past two months, the AFP news agency reports.

 "It was $1.90 yesterday, today it is $2," a petrol station employee told the agency.
 "I expect the price will go up in the future."